Car Jerks When Accelerating

 5. Dirty air filters may cause pollutants to build up and prevent proper acceleration.
 Cleaning or replacing air filters can solve the issue.

 6. Damaged cylinders can lead to an engine misfire and affect the engine’s ability to work properly.
-This issue requires the attention of a mechanic.

 8. Damaged gas lines can cause a loss of pressure, leading to a jerky forward motion, and may even cause engine fires in extreme cases.
 Check for holes in the fuel line.